Decentralized Uncertainty-Aware Active Search with a Team of Aerial Robots: Introduction

 \section{Introduction}

 Rapid emergency response is key to maximizing the survival rate following a disaster.
 Rescuing a victim within the first 24 hours yields a survival rate of 90\%, which drops precipitously to 5-10\% after 72 hours~\cite{hakami2013application}.
 Due to their speed, agility, and maneuverability in challenging three dimensional environments, unmanned aerial systems are increasingly being deployed to facilitate search and rescue~\cite{Ashour2023}.
-For example, in 2014 a drone pilot was able to locate an 82 year old man in 20 minutes after rescue teams searched unsuccessfully over a three day period~\cite{Ashour2023,dronesearch2014}.

-When the number of victims is \emph{a priori} unknown, which is often the case after natural disasters (e.g., hurricanes), automated methods are needed to systematically and methodically cover the disaster area.
-After Hurricane Harvey,~\citet{8468647} conducted 112 preprogrammed and remotely piloted flights.
-Each flight required 2-3 people for support.
-We would like to develop automated methods of search that reduce the reliance on operators and pilots to coordinate teams of aerial robots.
-Because wireless communication and mobile phones are often unusable post-disaster (e.g., Hurricane Katrina)~\cite{SAHA2015406} or jammed~\cite{mpitziopoulos2009survey}, the multi-agent search methods should be robust to communication dropouts and failures.

-The problem this work seeks to address is how to autonomously and rapidly search an area to discover objects of interest (OOIs), such as injured persons.
-We develop a decentralized, multi-agent reinforcement learning approach for active search that utilizes cross-robot communication when available, is robust to communication dropouts, and adapts the behavior of the agents to take additional views of areas when detection uncertainty is high.
+Because the number of victims may be \emph{a priori} unknown, automated methods are needed to systematically and methodically cover the disaster area.
+An additional challenge arises when communication networks fail, which may occur during severe natural disasters.
+The problem this work seeks to address is how to autonomously and rapidly search an area to discover objects of interest (OOIs), such as injured persons, while remaining robust to communication dropouts.